e-gov/eIDAS-SpecificConnector/README.md

 <sup>2</sup> When `eidas.connector.hsm.slot` is set, then `eidas.connector.hsm.slot-list-index` value is ignored and is not mandatory.

-<sup>3</sup> When `eidas.connector.hsm.certificates-from-hsm=false`, siis peavad sertifikaadid olema leitavad sama aliase järgi tarkvaralisest võtmehoidjast `eidas.connector.responder-metadata.key-store`
+<sup>3</sup> When `eidas.connector.hsm.certificates-from-hsm=false`, then certificates must be found from software key store `eidas.connector.responder-metadata.key-store` by the same aliases

 <sup>4</sup> When `eidas.connector.hsm.enabled=true`, then this property is ignored.